 All around, nature is abundant with food and herbal remedies.
 Through practices such as Permaculture and Biodynamics, we remember nature as the teacher.
 We try to reflect this in our gardens, whether in community spaces, youth clubs or balconies, planting whats good for us while supporting the environment.
 A very satisfying and practical way to take care of yourself, the earth and share with others.

-Seasonally foraged or grown goods
+Look out for our seasonally foraged or grown goods

-Workshops or ongoing sessions with calendar planning
+Workshops, gardening or calendar planning